deepz4work-hub/myserver/public/README.md

+This README covers the purpose, setup, usage, and troubleshooting tips for your Node.js static file server.
+It can be customized further as needed.

 # Simple Node.js HTTP Server

 This is a basic HTTP server built with Node.js that serves static HTML files from the `public` folder based on the URL paths `/`, `/home`, `/aboutus`, and `/contactus`.

+# Deployment

+Please check this project deployed on https://myserver-6rd5.onrender.com/ [Please wait till it get built and deployed in render]

 ## Features